sophiagu/RLF/README.md

 - `APTEnv`: A custom env for a single factor Arbitrage Pricing Theorem model.

 The folder `Scripts` contains:
-- `run_baselines_agent.py`: It implements two OpenAI Baselines agents, PPO2 and A2C, that are chosen because of their ideal properties given our problems: they support continuous action space+observation space, recurrent policy, and multi processing.
+- `run_baselines_agent.py`: It implements two OpenAI Baselines agents, `PPO2` and `A2C`, that are chosen because they both support continuous action/observation space, recurrent policy, and multi processing, which are desired properties for our set of problems.

 ### Prerequisites
 - Python 3